terceranexus6/copylazyjacker/README.md

   ansible.become = true
   ansible.verbose = "v"
   ansible.playbook = "playbook.yml"
+  ansible.groups = {
+    "app" => ["104.42.15.162"]
+  }
 end
 ```

 And we write the `playbook.yml`.
-I decided to add the update, git and python installation in the playbook so not needed to rewrite it in the Fabric file `fabfile.py`, in which I included a `cd` function and `git pull` apart from the application start.
+I decided to add the update, git and python installation in the playbook so not needed to rewrite it in the Fabric file `fabfile.py`, in which I included install, update and start app.

 Despliegue final: [lazyjacker.westus.cloudapp.azure.com](lazyjacker.westus.cloudapp.azure.com)